The root canal vs. dental crown relationship. -

-If you think about the procedure from your tooth's point of view, the crowning process is a big event.
+If you think about the crowning procedure from your tooth's point of view, the process really is a big event.

-A drill is used to grind away essentially all of a tooth's enamel layer, and a fairly substantial amount of the dentin encasing its nerve (pulp tissue) too.
-Related to this process:
+During the procedure a drill is used to grind away essentially all of the tooth's enamel layer, and a fairly substantial amount of the dentin encasing its nerve (pulp tissue) too.
+Related to doing so:

 - The drilling creates jarring vibrations that are transmitted throughout the tooth (physical trauma).

 - Because the dentin layer (the hard tooth structure that surrounds the tooth's pulp) is porous, the mechanical action of the dentist's drill can pump bacteria into this layer towards the nerve tissue, which can result in pulpal irritation.

-The effects of each of the separate events mentioned above can be cumulative.
-And the thinner the layer of dentin that exists between the surface of the crown preparation and the tooth's nerve, the more likely that the level of trauma ultimately reached might be significant.
+The traumatic effects of each of the events mentioned above can act cumulatively.
+And the thinner the layer of dentin that exists between the surface of the crown preparation and the tooth's nerve, the more likely that the level of trauma created will be significant.

 Isn't this reason enough not to have a crown made for a tooth?

 No, if a crown is indicated, then that's the best plan.
-Yes, possibly the trauma of the procedure will, on its own, be the traumatic event that triggers the final degeneration of the tooth's pulp tissue.
+Yes, possibly the trauma of the procedure will, on its own, be the traumatic event that triggers the ultimate degeneration of the tooth's pulp tissue.

 But if so, it's most likely that the procedure was simply the event that finally pushed the health of the compromised tooth's nerve over the edge.
 The crowning process precipitated the timing of an outcome that would have ultimately occurred anyway.